-ADHD Evaluations for children ages 4-13 years old.
+ADHD & Mental Health Evaluations for children ages 4-13 years old.

 As a parent, it’s hard to watch your child struggle and not know why or how to help.
 If you’re wondering whether ADHD might be part of the picture, an evaluation can be a valuable step.
 Having an evaluation completed is more than just checking boxes; it’s about understanding how your child’s brain works, where they’re getting stuck, and what kinds of support can actually make a difference.